Saturday, October 27, 2007

 lipstick

-He left a few minutes later to go find Susan's husband or something.
-When the door was closed behind him, Susan wasted no time turning to me and saying, "What on earth were you thinking?"
+The nephew left a few minutes later, clearly not swooning.
+When the door was closed behind him, Susan wasted no time turning to me and yelling, "What on earth were you thinking?"

-I ran to look at a mirror.
-My lips were as red as red gets and against my pale face they looked clownish.
+I ran to a mirror.
+My lips were as red as red gets and my skin was its usual pale color.
+I looked like a clown.
 I was horrified and grabbed the lipstick to show her.

 Moments later she was howling.
-That glossy lipstick I'd chosen was called "mood lipstick."
+That light pink lip gloss I'd chosen was actually a "mood lipstick."

 nasty slang